-CITY OF CARO

-WRITTEN PUBLIC SUMMARY OF FOIA PROCEDURES AND GUIDELINES
+CITY OF CARO WRITTEN PUBLIC SUMMARY OF FOIA PROCEDURES AND GUIDELINES

-Consistent with Public Act 563 of 2014 amending the Michigan Freedom of Information Act (FOIA), the following is the Written Public Summary of the City's FOIA Procedures and Guidelines relevant to the general public.
+Consistent with Public Act 563 of 2014 amending the Michigan Freedom of Information Act (FOIA), the following is the Written Public Summary of the City of Caro's FOIA Procedures and Guidelines relevant to the general public.

-1. How do I submit a FOIA request to the City of Caro?
+How do I submit a FOIA request to the City of Caro?

-- Requests to inspect or obtain copies of public records prepared, owned, used, possessed or retained by the City of Caro must be submitted in writing. - A request must sufficiently describe a public record so as to enable the City to find it. - No specific form to submit a written request is required.
-However a FOIA Request form for your use and convenience is available on the City's website at www.carocity.net. - Written requests can be made in person by delivery to any City office in person or by mail. - Requests can also be made by facsimile by calling 989-673-7310 for all requests. - A request may also be submitted by e-mail.
-To ensure a prompt response, e-mail requests should contain the term "FOIA" or "FOIA Request" in the subject line and be sent to ssavage@carocity.net
+- Requests to inspect or obtain copies of public records prepared, owned, used, possessed, or retained by the City of Caro must be submitted in writing. - A request must sufficiently describe a public record so as to enable the City to find it. - No specific form to submit a written request is required.
+However, a FOIA Request form for your use and convenience is available on the City's website at www.carocity.net - Written requests can be made in person, by delivery, to any City office or by mail. - Requests can also be made via facsimile at 989-673-7310. - A request may also be submitted by e-mail.
+To ensure a prompt response, e-mail requests should contain the term "FOIA" or "FOIA Request" in the subject line and be sent to clerk@carocity.net